tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 --

-*Much love to the folks who contributed and reviewed drafts of this piece including: Kit, Brian, Toby, Sean, Robin, Susie, Rachel, Thomas & Elan*
+*Much love to the folks who contributed and reviewed drafts of this piece including: Kit, Brian, Toby, Sean, Robin, Susie, Rachel, Thomas, Elan & Erin*

 *If you made it this far (firstly thanks!) but you might be interested to know this was a bit of an experiment.
 I'm consciously trying to extend my writing to be a little longer as I gear up to write a book on consulting for independents.
 For now, I've [collected all my strategy writing here](https://tomcritchlow.com/strategy/).*